 👉 Federal Student Aid

 Should you refinance your loans today?
 Probably not.
 If you have federal student loans, you are currently paying 0% interest and $0 payments until January 31, 2022.
-The only reason it might make sense to refinance federal student loans today is if you want to take advantage of something like the Commonbond’s six-month 0% interest offer since that would extend past January 2022.
-They offer a 20-year term with an interest rate that should start in the 3s.
-You can only know if that offer is available for you by checking your rate.
+The only reason it might make sense to refinance federal student loans today is if you think interest rates are going to go up in January/February.
 There’s no penalty for refinancing again later.

 Should you refinance after January 2022?
 People refinance their loans to save money on interest, get a lower monthly payment, or both.